Talal Maddah: Talal Maddah albums

 Maddah recorded about 66 official albums and 40 other albums.
-Moreover, throughout his 50-year career journey, Maddah composed more than 1000 songs.
+During his 50-year career, Maddah composed more than 1,000 songs.

 Death

 Maddah, who had just celebrated his 60th birthday, collapsed and died suddenly of a heart attack on Al Meftaha Stage (Arabic: مسرح المفتاحة) in Abha in front of his fans shortly after he performed an intro to one of his famous songs.
 The concert was aired live on Saudi National Television.
 Later on, the official Saudi Press Agency made a statement confirming his death and paid tribute to him and to his legacy.

 Maddah's funeral was held in the city of Jeddah.
 He is buried in Makkah.

 Awards

 Maddah was the first Saudi artist to receive awards outside of Saudi Arabia.
 He received a Prize from Habib Bourguiba, the former president of Tunisia.
 Muammar Gaddafi and Hosni Mubarak also gave him awards.
 In 1984, King Fahd of Saudi Arabia awarded Maddah the Order of Merit of the Custodian of the Two Holy Mosques for his work.